 The children of Hogarth Academy live in a highly populated area, on the border of the city and county in NG3; a community socio-economically diverse as well as culturally.
 There is a strong sense of togetherness.
 The majority of our families are Nottingham born and bred and stay within the community postcode.

-Our curriculum at Hogarth is designed to recognise the above and so provide children with the opportunities to learn and grow through in school and out of school learning experiences.
 The curriculum is concept driven and builds on prior learning, knowledge and skills.
 It provides first-hand experiences, allows the children to develop interpersonal skills, building resilience, emotional intelligence and enabling our learners to become good communicators and critical thinkers.

 We recognise that each pupil is a unique individual and we celebrate differences within our school through the curriculum.
 Our curriculum promotes the core British Values with particular regard to the Equalities Act.